-Use the insert key to control overwrite mode
+Use the Insert key to toggle overwrite mode

-This option is enabled by default and has the effect that you can toggle between Insert mode and Overwrite mode with the Ins key (see also section Status bar).
+This option is enabled by default and allows you to use the Ins key on your keyboard to switch between insert mode and overwrite mode (see also Status bar).

-If you remove the checkmark in front of this option, this typical function of the Ins key is disabled, when you are working in Presentations.
+If you remove the check mark in front of the option, this typical function of the Ins key will be disabled when working in Presentations.
 This prevents accidental switching to overwrite mode.